Beilis affair: Adoption of the ritual version by the investigation

-The next day, April 18, the faction of the right in the Duma decided to make a corresponding inquiry to the ministers of justice and internal affairs.
-The Ministry of Justice reacted immediately: on the same day, Minister Shcheglovitov appealed to the Minister of Internal Affairs and Chairman of the Council of Ministers Pyotr Stolypin with a request to pay special attention to the Yushchinsky case and composed a telegram to Kiev, entrusting supervision of the case to Georgy Chaplinsky, the prosecutor of the Kiev Court Chamber.
-This was the beginning of the official politicization of the Yushchinsky case.
+The next day, on April 18, the faction of the right in the State Duma decided to make a corresponding inquiry to the ministers of justice and internal affairs.
+The Ministry of Justice reacted immediately: on the same day, justice minister Ivan Shcheglovitov appealed to Pyotr Stolypin, internal minister and chairman of the Council of Ministers, with a request to pay special attention to the Yushchinskyi case and composed a telegram to Kiev, entrusting supervision of the case to Georgy Chaplinsky, the prosecutor of the Kiev Court Chamber.
+This was the beginning of the official politicization of the Yushchinskyi case.
 Georgy Chaplinsky—a Pole who converted to Orthodoxy—demonstrated in every way his closeness to the extreme right, according to an employee's review, "in his conversations he struck with his extreme Judeophobia and the hatred with which he spoke about Jews".
-According to Vasily Fenenko, Chaplinsky openly expressed his sympathy for Jewish 6pogroms.
+According to Vasily Fenenko, Chaplinsky openly expressed his sympathy for Jewish pogroms.

 The draft inquiry, signed by 39 deputies, the first of whom was Vladimir Purishkevich, was introduced on April 29.
 The ritual murder was asserted in it as a fact and attributed to a criminal sect existing among Jews:

-Is it known to them (the ministers) that in Russia there exists a criminal sect of Jews who use Christian blood for some of their rituals, members of which sect tortured the boy Yushchinsky in the city of Kiev in March 1911?
-If known, what measures are being taken for the complete cessation of the existence of this sect and the activities of its members, as well as for the discovery of those of them who participated in the torture and murder of the minor Yushchinsky?
+Is it known to them (the ministers) that in Russia there exists a criminal sect of Jews who use Christian blood for some of their rituals, members of which sect tortured Yushchinskyi in the city of Kiev in March 1911?
+If known, what measures are being taken for the complete cessation of the existence of this sect and the activities of its members, as well as for the discovery of those of them who participated in the torture and murder of Yushchinskyi?

 However, the inquiry was rejected by the Duma.

-At the same time, Shcheglovitov sent to Kiev the vice-director of the 1st criminal department Alexander Lyadov, who during his week-long stay in the city in early May finally directed the investigation onto the "ritual" track.
+At the same time, Shcheglovitov sent to Kiev the vice-director of the 1st criminal department Aleksandr Lyadov, who during his week-long stay in the city in early May finally directed the investigation onto the "ritual" track.
 According to Fenenko, "Lyadov arrived in Kiev with a ready opinion; in the office of the prosecutor of the chamber Chaplinsky, Lyadov told Chaplinsky in my presence that the Minister of Justice does not doubt the ritual nature of the murder, to which Chaplinsky replied that he is very glad that the minister holds the same view as he does".
 It was Lyadov who introduced Chaplinsky to the leader of the "Double-Headed Eagle" organization Golubev, who from that moment began to exert the most important influence on the investigation.
 "Everyone in the Kiev administration had to reckon with him (Golubev); the governor-general also reckoned with him," asserted the former director of the Department of Police Stepan Beletsky.
 According to Mishchuk, the Union of the Russian People performed during the investigation the functions that are usually performed by prosecutorial supervision.
 It was Lyadov who put pressure on the investigative team, forcing them to accept and check the "evidence" presented by the Black Hundreds.